franciscoreinaponce/ConsumerIoT/README.md

 ### Run the ConsumerIoT app

-Unzip the *ConsumerIoT.zip* file which contains de project.
+Clone the *ConsumerIoT* repository which contains de project.

 Once you have configured the JDK and Maven, run the following commands to: